Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 07582 049 373

-I became interested in the therapeutic process following a positive experience with a counsellor in my twenties.
-I was surprised at how much it, and he, had impacted me and helped me to move forward, during a period where I felt very stuck in all aspects of my life.
-I later realised that I wanted to support people to do the the same and re-trained as a therapist.
+I am a qualified, experienced and professional counsellor and psychotherapist, having worked with people of all ages, gender identities and backgrounds over a number of years.
+I first became interested in therapy following a positive experience with a counsellor in my twenties.
+I was surprised at how much it, and he, had impacted me and helped me to move forward during a period where I felt stuck and trapped.

 Sometimes, it isn't possible or appropriate to turn to friends or family and in these moments, therapy can be of real benefit.